kunalsheth/units-of-measure/benefits/safe-flexibility.md

 # Strong Support for Generic Programming
 {{site.lib}} allows you to define relationships between quantities at the type level.
 All you have to do is pass a "proof" (`::div` or `::times`).

+> Technical Note:
+"Proof passing" is a technique invented by Kunal Sheth.
+It allows dimensional relationships to be used as bounds for UOM type parameters by exploiting Kotlin's type inference and method overloading capabilities.

 This means, for example, that we can write generic integration, differentiation, & stdev utilities.

 {% for e in site.data.examples.generics %}